 kleptomania shrine trophy room.
 By the way, at this point he’s got both of the Egyptian sun laser statues down there, so if this season doesn’t end with him using all those toys to fend off an intruder, I’m going to be very, very disappointed.

-Okay, I don’t remember if I’ve shared this before, but I was really big on mind-control villains when I was little.*** So I quite liked this one when I first saw it, and some scenes (especially the part where Spellbinder turns the jewel into an insect and makes it burrow into Batman’s hand) still hold up damn well, but overall it’s another generic villain-of-the-week story with some admittedly delightful emphasis on the Bruce-Alfred relationship.
-As “Batman trips balls” stories go it’s… serviceable, and as mind-controller stories go it’s not “Mad as a Hatter”, but it’s not “Attack of the Living Brain Puppets”, either.
+Okay, I don’t remember if I’ve shared this before, but I was really big on mind-control villains when I was little.*** So this one’s got an extra shot of childhood nostalgia going for it, and most of the imagery has held up damn well, but the script is mostly boilerplate villain-of-the-week stuff with a pinch of (admittedly delightful) Bruce-Alfred fuzz on top.
+As “Batman trips balls” stories go it’s… serviceable, and as mind-controller stories go it neither cracks the heights of “Mad as a Hatter” nor sinks to the depths of “Attack of the Living Brain Puppets”.
 Nothing more to say, really.

 Next: Time to kick some ice.
 Again.